scenery/echo-ip-docker/README.md

 ## EchoIP Docker Image
-This is a simple docker image for looking up IP address base on https://github.com/mpolden/echoip
+This is a Docker image for looking up IP address based on https://github.com/mpolden/echoip

 Demo:
 - https://ifconfig.co